wanamelon/prototype_monorepo/fish-battleships/dev_notes.md

 Hmm ok, I'm trying 3.
-Started out with a tilemap, but there's a challenge The player needs to have separate area2ds! in order to detect that each one overlaps the tilemap
+Started out with a tilemap, but there's a challenge The player needs to have separate area2ds! in order to detect that each one overlaps the tilemap this works mostly ok

+but eh...given some thought, we'll want an accessible grid representation as data because later we may need some more complex calcs - search, expanding circle, etc.

+Also I think it's better to have a bunch of independent tiles, not a tilemap Easier to do things like animations etc. Tilemap isn't super extensible

 # The opponent's grid